Earned Value Management

 Step 5: Communicate with key stakeholders

-The overall goal of any Earned Value is to inform project members and stakeholders on the progress of a project in terms of cost and schedule.
-BCWS informs project members on where the project stands versus budget.
-It highlights problems so everyone on the team can address them compensate for any shortfalls.
+The overall goal of any Earned Value is to inform project members and stakeholders of the progress of a project in terms of cost and schedule.
+BCWS informs project members on where the project stands versus the budget.
+It highlights problems so everyone on the team can address them and compensate for shortfalls.

 Step 6: Review at project completion

 In the final step, an assessment should be completed comparing the actual cost of each phase to the initial planned cost.
-This will help identify issues but also help in developing lessons learned for the next project planned.
-A few of the reasons that project overrun are:
+This will help identify issues and also help in developing lessons learned for the next project planned.
+A few of the reasons for project overrun are:

 • Not enough time allowed for initial planning